shfunc/hud-python/README.md

 pip install hud-python
 ```

-Make sure to setup your account with us (email team@hud.so) and add your API key to the environment variables:
+Make sure to setup your account with us (email founders@hud.so) and add your API key to the environment variables:
 ```bash
 HUD_API_KEY=<your-api-key>
 ```